hyurl/sfn-schedule-parser/README.md

 # SFN-Schedule-Parser

-**A simple friendly Node.js tool for parsing schedule string patterns.**
+**A simple friendly Node.js tool for parsing schedule string patterns in human language.**

-**Notice:** this is not a schedule tool, it just exposes a common API, so that developers can build schedulers according to the API.
+**Notice:** this is not a ready-to-use scheduler tool, it just exposes a simple, friendly and common API, so that developers can build schedulers according to the API.

 ## Install